imbus/testbench-requirement-service/docs/cli-commands.md

 testbench-requirement-service configure --view
 ```

+---

 ## `set-credentials`

 Set or update the HTTP Basic Auth credentials used to protect API endpoints.
+This command generates a secure password hash and salt and stores them in your configuration file.

 ```bash
 testbench-requirement-service set-credentials [OPTIONS]
 ```

+### Options

 | Option | Description |
 |--------|-------------|